sphinx-labs/sphinx/specs/sphinx-module-proxy.md

     C --> D["execute(...)"]
     D --> E[Did the Gnosis Safe transaction fail?]
     E -->|Yes| F[Failed]
-    E -->|No| G[Are there any more leafs to execute for the current chain in this deployment?]
+    E -->|No| G[Are there any more leaves to execute for the current chain in this deployment?]
     G -->|Yes| D
     G -->|No| B
 ```